jekuper/chaptercut/docs/bot-api-server.md

 host paths: `/home/you/thing.crt` does not exist inside the container, and the bot will correctly report it as missing.

-The bot reads the file, never writes it, never logs it, and never sends it anywhere but to yt-dlp on the local disk. `/cookies` reports only its size and age.
-Treat the file exactly as you would a password: it carries a live Google session.
-It is in `.gitignore` and in the gitleaks rules; the predecessor committed one and it stayed in the history forever.
+The bot reads the file, never writes it, and never sends it anywhere but to yt-dlp on the local disk. `/cookies` reports only its size and age.
+Treat it as a live Google session, because that is what it is: it is covered by `.gitignore` and by a dedicated gitleaks rule.

 When yt-dlp fails with a bot check, the bot recognises it and replies with a distinct message rather than a generic failure, so it is obvious that the